 Lillian Lu is a student at the Graduate School of Public and International Affairs, University of Ottawa.
 She is conducting research in the area of Canada-China and Canada-Taiwan diplomatic relations under the supervision of Dr. André Laliberté.
-She has experience working in the federal government, private sector, and in NGOs abroad and previously won an award for her contributions organising a UN Economic and Social Commission for Asia Pacific conference in Bangkok.
+She has experience working for the federal government and NGOs abroad, and previously won an award for her contributions organising a UN Economic and Social Commission for Asia Pacific conference in Bangkok.

 Photo credit: The Gateway to India/Pixabay/Walkerssk